 Specialties/Research Interests: Russian, Balkan, and Scandinavian fiction; rhetoric and figure; critical theory; Marxism; anthropology; science fiction; metafiction; translation.

-I have published stray articles on topics from Thomas Pynchon to Russo-Swedish literary relations, but I am primarily engaged in two extended inquiries into the intersection of fictional rhetoric and economic life.
+I have published stray articles on topics from medieval coins to aerial photography, but I am now primarily engaged in two extended inquiries into the intersection of fictional rhetoric and economic life.
 Both projects draw inspiration from the theory of figure—especially the ideas formulated within German Romanticism and the tradition stretching from Russian Formalism to deconstruction—and from the anthropological and Marxist approaches that attempt to correlate economic structures and cultural forms.

 The other project is an attempt to elaborate a materialist conception of the mise-en-abyme, or text within the text, as a mechanism by which we recognize the work of art as distinct from other kinds of work—that is, the larger work of economic production that frames the artwork, and which the artwork models in miniature.

 - "Keeping Time: Reading and Writing in 'Conversation about Dante.'"
-Forthcoming in Slavic Review
+Slavic Review, Fall 2014.

 - "A Clone Playing Craps Will Never Abolish Chance: Randomness and Fatality in Sorokin's Clone Fictions."
-Forthcoming in Science Fiction Studies, November 2014.
+Science Fiction Studies, July 2014.